rockfordlhotka/rockfordlhotka.github.io/_posts/2020-05-05-Databases-Still-Store-Data.md

 I also had an opportunity to use a hierarchical database on the VAX.
 I don't remember, and can't find, the name of the database, but it was built directly on the indexed file system and so had nearly no overhead.
 Certainly nothing compared to Rdb!

 My next exposure to an RDBMS was Access on Windows 3.0.
-This wasn't a bad experience, and in 1993 when VB 3.0 came out with access to the underlying JET database (the engine underneath Access at the time), my time and I build quite a number of apps.
+This wasn't a bad experience, and in 1993 when VB 3.0 came out with access to the underlying JET database (the engine underneath Access at the time), my team and I built quite a number of apps.

 The thing I want to call out here, is that the RDBMS _concepts_ of normalizing data weren't new to me.
 We'd been using them since my first introduction to the indexed file system around 1987.